PDFs by language

 The American Cancer Society relies on information from the Surveillance, Epidemiology, and End Results (SEER) database, maintained by the National Cancer Institute (NCI), to provide survival statistics for different types of cancer.

 The SEER database tracks 5-year relative survival rates for breast cancer in the United States, based on how far the cancer has spread.
 The SEER database, however, does not group cancers by AJCC TNM stages (stage 1, stage 2, stage 3, etc.).
 Instead, it groups cancers into localized, regional, and distant stages:

-These numbers are based on women diagnosed with inflammatory breast cancer between 2011 and 2017.
+These numbers are based on women diagnosed with IBC between 2012 and 2018.

 (There is no localized SEER stage for IBC since it has already reached the skin when first diagnosed.)